ilpol/react-native-mesh-sdk-port-examle/README.md

 [README → iOS integration](https://github.com/ilpol/react-native-mesh-sdk-port#ios-integration).
 Re‑run `npm run setup-ios` after upgrading the SDK.

+> ⚠️ **Don't run the official BitChat app at the same time as this example on the
+> same device.** Both drive a BLE mesh and contend for the one Bluetooth radio —
+> running them together destabilizes connections and can break the Noise handshake
+> (private messages silently fail while public still works).
+Quit official BitChat
+> while testing.

 ---

 ## Troubleshooting (macOS)

+### Peers connect but private messages don't arrive

+Almost always BLE radio contention — quit the **official BitChat** app if it's running on either device (see the warning above), then restart both apps.

 ### Android Studio can't find `node` (nvm users)